-This Report has been prepared solely for the purpose set out in Section 1 and for illion and the OAIC's information.
-This Report has been prepared at the request of illion in accordance with the terms of KPMG's Engagement Letter dated 06 May 2021 and is not to be used for any other purpose.
-We consent to this report being released to the OAIC on the basis set out in our Engagement Letter and, whilst it is recognised that a copy of this report will also be available on illion's website, other than our responsibility to illion, neither KPMG nor any member or employee of KPMG undertakes responsibility arising in any way from reliance placed by a third party on this Report.
+This Report has been prepared solely for the purpose set out in Part 1 and for illion and the OAIC's information and is not to be used for any other purpose or distributed to any other party without KPMG's prior written consent.
+This Report has been prepared at the request of illion in accordance with the terms of KPMG's Engagement Letter dated 22 April 2024.
+Other than our responsibility to illion, neither KPMG nor any member or employee of KPMG undertakes responsibility arising in any way from reliance placed by a third party on this Report.
 Any reliance placed is that party's sole responsibility.
+We consent to this report being released to the OAIC and illion's website on the basis set out in our Engagement Letter.